 Parkinson’s can also cause other symptoms like depression, lack of balance, memory problems, insomnia, and even a loss of sense of smell.

 Variable Angle Lift (VAL)

-When you’re looking for a rise and recline chair for someone with Parkinson’s Disease, Variable Angle Lift (VAL) is a useful thing to look out for.
-It is a setting that can be altered on some riser recliner chairs, and give the use a few different ways to be lifted to standing from a seated position.
-Particularly for ambulant users, VAL gives them a little more support and peace of mind when getting to their feet.
+When you’re looking for rise and recline chairs for people with Parkinson’s Disease, Variable Angle Lift (VAL) is a useful thing to look out for.
+It is a setting that can be altered on some riser recliner chairs, and give your client a few different ways to be lifted to standing from a seated position.
+Particularly for ambulant people, VAL gives them a little more support and peace of mind when getting to their feet.

 There are usually 3 different lifting options on a chair with VAL:

 - One is the regular rise and lift that is used most of the time on rise and recline chairs.

 - The middle setting offers a similar rising movement but with less tilt in the seat itself, giving a little extra support to find your feet when coming to stand.